fernando-horita-siratuti/Eco-Routing/README.md

 The generated HTML file contains:
 - Interactive maps showing ecological and shortest routes
-- Comparison charts for distance, fuel consumption, and travel time
+- Comparison charts for distance, fuel consumption and travel time
 - Performance comparison between Dijkstra and A* algorithms
 - Route statistics and metrics